bpk68/university-of-york.github.io/styles/css-styles.md

 A few DOs and DON'Ts

--DO look for patterns in design to reuse elsewhere
+- DO look for patterns in design to reuse elsewhere
--DO look through the documentation
+- DO look through the documentation
--DON'T use IDs in your CSS
+- DON'T use IDs in your CSS
--DON'T change the Object types (namespaced o-)
+- DON'T change the Object types (namespaced o-)
--DON'T use inline styles
+- DON'T use inline styles

 ### BEM conventions continued